COSI-Lab/book/src/infrastructure/servers/elephant.md

 ## Operating System

 Nothing of value, yet.
-But has OpenSuse installed unkown what is on it, but it wilbe getting nuked soonish.
+But has OpenSuse installed unknown what is on it, but it wilbe getting nuked soonish.

 ## Services

 Nothing of value, yet.
-Planned to be runing backup server while using storage provided by [Ampersand](./ampersand.md).
+Planned to be running backup server while using storage provided by [Ampersand](./ampersand.md).

 ## Notes